Intruder attacks Pelosi's husband, calling, 'Where is Nancy' - KESQ

 At the Capitol, Democratic Sen. Patrick Leahy of Vermont, the Senate president pro-tempore and third in the presidential line of succession, said he had known Paul Pelosi “forever.”
 He said, “It’s just horrible.”

 Congressional correspondent Lisa Mascaro and AP writers Colleen Long and Michael Balsamo reported from Washington.
-AP writers Kevin Freking and Mary Clare Jalonick contributed from Washington, Juliet Williams from San Francisco, Stefanie Dazio from Los Angeles, Bernard Condon from New York and News Researcher Jennifer Farrar also from New York.
+AP writers Kevin Freking and Mary Clare Jalonick contributed from Washington, Juliet Williams from San Francisco, Stefanie Dazio from Los Angeles and News Researcher Jennifer Farrar from New York.
 Michelle Smith and Ali Swanson also contributed.

 Follow AP’s coverage of the elections at: https://apnews.com/hub/2022-midterm-elections